 Want to know more?

 If you’ve already approaching a B1 “exam ready” level, check out the model paper and the other practice material for the Goethe-Institut German B1 exam on the Institut’s website.
-I’ve done my best to get things right above, but double-check yourself and remember, formats and requirements do sometimes change.
+I’ve done my best to get things right above, but double-check yourself and remember, formats and requirements do sometimes change and that’s all the more true so long as COVID-19 remains an issue.

 Viel Erfolg in your preparation and in the exam!